← Blog

 For a full guide on spotting fake emails, see How to Tell if an Email is Real.

 We added Robinhood to Haven's coverage this week.
-Haven works at the browser level — the exact moment between clicking a link and entering your information.
-It flags suspicious pages and alerts you before you hand anything over to a site that isn't what it claims to be, including newly launched pages with no threat history.
+Haven works at the browser level, in the exact moment between clicking a link and entering your information.
+It flags suspicious pages and warns you before you hand anything over to a site that isn't what it claims to be, including newly launched pages with no threat history, the kind that slip right past filters built on known threats.